LM-mixup: Text Data Augmentation via Language Model based Mixup: Introduction

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, topsep=-5pt, itemsep=-2pt] \item We introduce the \textbf{\task task}, which aims to transform sparse, incomplete, and low-quality inputs into a single information-dense output; to support this paradigm, we construct \dataset, a \textbf{144K-instance Wikipedia-based dataset} with hierarchical mappings from multiple low-quality variants to high-quality targets. \item We introduce \method, initialized through cold-start pretraining and optimized with \textbf{GRPO-based reinforcement learning} using \textbf{multi-dimensional rewards} (quality, semantic alignment, and format compliance), achieving \textbf{superior performance on the \dataset test set} compared to SFT and strong baselines. \item Experiments show that training downstream models on the distilled data together with the original high-quality data, totaling only \textbf{$\approx$3\% of the full dataset}, matches or surpasses full-dataset training and advanced data selection methods on public benchmarks, demonstrating the \textbf{value of low-quality data after distilling}. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, topsep=-5pt, itemsep=-2pt] \item We introduce the \textbf{\task task}, which aims to transform low-quality inputs (i.e., sparse, incomplete, etc) into a single information-dense output; to support this paradigm, we construct \dataset, a \textbf{144K-instance Wikipedia-based dataset} with hierarchical mappings from multiple low-quality variants to high-quality targets. \item We introduce \method, initialized through cold-start pretraining and optimized with GRPO-based reinforcement learning using \textbf{multi-dimensional rewards} (quality, semantic alignment, and format compliance), achieving \textbf{superior performance on the \dataset test set} compared to SFT and strong baselines. \item Experiments show that training downstream models on the distilled data together with the original high-quality data (only \textbf{$\approx$3\% of the full dataset}), matches or surpasses full-dataset training and advanced data selection methods on public benchmarks, demonstrating the \textbf{significant value of \method enhanced low-quality data}. \end{itemize}

-\section{Related work}
+\section{Related Work}